Date of Death Appraisals

 Why You Might Need a Date of Death Appraisal

 The main purpose of a date of death appraisal is to help determine the fair market value of the real estate as of the owner’s passing.
-This is mainly used for probate and tax purposes.
+This date of death valuation for real estate is mainly used for probate and tax purposes.

-If you are the executor of an estate or the beneficiary of an inheritance, you may need the appraisal for probate.
+If you are the executor of an estate or the beneficiary of an inheritance, you may need a real estate appraisal for probate.

 “Probate is the formal legal process that gives recognition to a will and appoints the executor or personal representative who will administer the estate and distribute assets to the intended beneficiaries.”
 (Source)

-The appraisal can help determine the value of the real estate, which can ensure a fair and equal distribution of assets.
+A probate appraisal (sometimes called an estate appraisal for probate) helps determine the value of the real estate, which ensures a fair and equal distribution of assets.
+This probate property valuation is a critical step in the estate settlement process.

 A date of death valuation may also be needed for the IRS to determine whether or not taxes are owed on the property as of the date of death or in the future.